rcantini/rcantini.github.io/content/post/speech_emotion_detection/index.md

 ---

 This post is dedicated to the development of an artificial intelligence application capable of identifying the emotions expressed through the voice in spoken language.
-The classification model focuses on seven different emotions (*anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*) and exploits Long Short-Term Memory (LSTM) Neural Networks enhanced with the attention mechanism, a state-of-art deep learning model for the analysis of sequential data, widely used in the field of Natural Language Processing (NLP).
+The classification system focuses on seven different emotions (*anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness*, *neutral*) and exploits an attention-based Long Short-Term Memory (LSTM) neural network, a state-of-art deep learning model for the analysis of sequential data, widely used in the field of Natural Language Processing (NLP).

 ## Convolutional Neural Networks
 **Convolutional neural networks** (*CNNs*) are a deep learning model inspired by the organization and functioning of the animal visual cortex.